bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 # Magento Technical Consultants Onboarding

 ## Overview
 This document is designed to provide helpful information to assist the reader, a prospective Magento developer, in the acuisition of required skills.
-This is achieved buy fo
+This is achieved by focusing the actual skills required as well as the learning material to use in the pursuit of the skills.

 ## Frontend v Backend
 It is common practice for individuals to focus on specific areas of development, thus the terms frontend, backend and full-stack developer.
 Within the Consnet environment, it would not be a good to create that separation in your skills development as you will be required to work in all areas as long as it is technical work.